-The guidance, building off of recent scientific assessments and conclusions, including the 2009 EPA finding that climate change impacts are "reasonably anticipated to endanger the public health and public welfare of present and future generations", states that "Climate change is a fundamental environmental issue, and its effects fall squarely within NEPA's purview."
+The guidance, building off of scientific assessments and conclusions, including the 2009 EPA finding that climate change impacts are "reasonably anticipated to endanger the public health and public welfare of present and future generations", states that "Climate change is a fundamental environmental issue, and its effects fall squarely within NEPA's purview."
 The document acts as a guide for federal agencies to apply NEPA principles and practices to the analysis of GHG emissions and climate change.
+The withdraw of the guidance does not change that it is instructive in how FERC might think about greenhouse gas emissions or that it is obligated to consider them under NEPA.